arjendeblok/aurelia-material-skeleton/README.md

 # aurelia-material-skeleton

-Skeleton for Aurelia with Material Design Components and ASP.NET Core
+Skeleton for Aurelia with Material Design Components

 # Components